BinaryChaosTV/notes/jackaudio.md

 Jack-Mixer is just that -- A volume mixer for your sound devices.
 It's a great way to feed your connections' inputs and outputs in Claudia.
 However, it's not exactly the simplest thing to configure.

+Jack-Mixer also appears to be available through the APT repos on Pop_OS.
+You can install it easily with the following command:

+`sudo apt install jack-mixer`

 ### Dependencies and Requirements

 Start by checking your Python version using `Python3 --version`.
 If it's close to the current release, you'll be fine.
 You may need to also install `pip` if your distro doesn't currently have it: